asylum403/Over-The-Wire/Bandit.md

 output the contents of the file, we need to tell cat to treat '-' as a literal filename.
 We can do this by giving it a path, so ~ expands to the home directory, /home/YOU/-, is what we're saying when we pass the ~/- to cat and finally find our key to the next level!

-# Bandit Level 2
+# Bandit Level 2 - find Level 3 Key
 ## The key to the next level is in a file called --spaces in this filename-- that lives in the home directory.

 This is just like the last one almost, there's symbols and spaces, so we used the last method where we ran ```cat ~/-``` and since ~ isn't a key I use a lot, I wanted to find another way.

 Another method to solve for cat to read the file is replacing the ~ with a . and it would look like this ```cat ./--``` and I simply Tab out to the end of the file name, if you hit Tab once and nothing happens, try using Tab twice in a quick succession and you should see an output of the files that might have naming convention clashes.
 It's like you cat for a file that has an almost matching name, where the first 8 characters are exactly the same and you've only entered 7 or less characters, then you would need to hit the Tab twice, but if the characters you've entered don't have a match in that directory, a single Tab will autocomplete typing out the name.

-# Bandit Level 3
+# Bandit Level 3 - find Level 4 Key
 ## The key for the next level is stored in a hidden file in the inhere directory.

 Once in bandit3, let's grab that list.
 We'll run a ```ls -1a``` and we see a directory named **inhere**.

 When we ```ls -1a```, we see ...Hiding-From-You, which doesn't give any issues when you simply cat ...Hiding-From-You.

+You can even cat the file without going into the directory by doing: ``` cat inhere/...Hiding-From-You ```.
+When we ran the list, we saw the directory, so just run cat on the directory and use TAB to have the system tell you what's in the directory.
+Sometimes it's the only file, so the single TAB can get the writeup you want.

 The key to the next level has been obtained.
 It's time to continue our quest!

-# Bandit Level 4
-## The key is in a hidden file in the 'inhere' directory.

-Time to rock out with the first step, list everything in the directory once we change directory (cd) to the inhere directory.
+Let's explore other ways to get this key before we leave though.

 If we just run the 'ls' in the inhere directory, we get nothing back.
 Let's add some options, run ls -1ar and you'll see a file, ...Hiding-From-You.

-We've been runnign the same old stuff so far, so let's change it up.
-The hint says that we may need commands like file, du, or find, so let's use each one to find our hidden file.

 Let's run ``` file .* ``` from in the 'inhere' directory and it will bring you the hidden file we're looking for and it also lets you know that it's a ASCII text file, which is good info to have.
 This means we should be able to cat and read it straight up.
 You'll notice the .*, the . says to expand to all the dot-files (. and .. are both directories).